Want to enjoy a view with your drink? It is time to soak up those summer sunsets at the Sky Garden Organics Pool Terrace by Red Bull!

 Located just a few minutes from Rome’s Trevi Fountain and the Spanish Steps, the 5-starred Aleph Rome Hotel (a member of the Hilton Curio Collection) not only offers the best of Italian hospitality but also provides a garden terrace open to anyone who wishes to taste spectacular drinks and tasty Italian finger food.

-And right on the rooftop, a brand new event has come to freshen up your Roman nights: from July 14 until the end of the summer, Organics Sky Garden by Red Bull, public relations organized by Marc Cerafatti from RooftopLifeRome, is going to entertain guests from Wednesday to Saturday night with DJ set music, innovative cocktails and much more.
+And right on the rooftop, a brand new event has come to freshen up your Roman nights: until the end of the summer, Organics Sky Garden by Red Bull, public relations organized by Marc Cerafatti from RooftopLifeRome, is going to entertain guests from Wednesday to Sunday night with local and international DJ sets, innovative cocktails and much more.
 Accompanied by the tunes of many guest DJs, the Sky Garden is the perfect setting to relax at the end of your busy day or to start your night out.
 Sipping a cocktail on an exclusive rooftop terrace, right in the heart of the Eternal City might seem so unreal you may think you ended up in a movie set from “The Great Beauty” by Sorrentino.

 Lulled by the soothing sound of the water pouring into the swimming pool, the outdoor space offers a spectacular view of the urban skyline, giving visitors the chance to step away from the hustle and bustle of the city center.
 Whether you sit by the pool or at the tables overlooking historical buildings’ tiles, the location is great for a romantic date or to meet up with some friends.
 The terrace is furnished with supersized parasols and gazebos (for those who fear the summer heat!) and you can spot the Fatherland’s Altar and the tower of the Quirinale palace on the right-hand side, giving you the chance to test your knowledge of Rome’s history!